Optional car insurance in Ontario

 Specified perils protect against pre-defined risks named in your policy.
 This can include theft, fire, wind, hail, water, and other types of damage.

 If a peril is listed, you have protection.
 If it is not, you will not be covered.
-Even though it may cost less than comprehensive insurance, you could open yourself up to greater exposure to threats.
+Even though it may cost less than comprehensive insurance, you could open yourself up to greater threat exposure.

 Scenario: You head downtown for dinner on a Friday night.
-You park at a public lot and then head off to have your meal.
+You park at a public lot and then head off for your meal.
 When you return, your vehicle is not where you left it.
 It’s nowhere to be found.
 Someone has stolen your car.

-How specified perils coverage helps: Luckily, you included theft as one of the perils that are covered.
-Your insurance will help cover the costs of damage or to replace your vehicle if it\'s not recovered.
+How specified perils coverage helps: Luckily, you included theft as one of the covered perils.
+Your insurance will help cover your vehicle's damage or replacement costs if it's not recovered.
 If you chose not to include theft, you would not have coverage.

 All perils